 Things to Consider When Purchasing a Power Rack

 As we have mentioned, a power rack is an important part of any exercise routine.
-However, in order to get the best out of your power rack, it is good to ask yourself a few questions prior to purchasing one.
+However, in order to get the best out of your power cage, it is good to ask yourself a few questions prior to purchasing one.

-In order to answer this question, you need to get the measurements of the power rack you are considering to purchase.
+In order to answer this question, you need to get the measurements of the rack you are considering to purchase.
 Measure the floor space where you are planning to put the power rack.
 Also, measure the space from the floor to the ceiling.

 You do not want to purchase a power rack that is higher than your ceiling because it just won’t work.
 Also, remember that you’re going to need to leave a little space for your head when you’re doing pull-ups and chin-ups.